"There's no ballpark like this. This is where history was made."

 "It was a different culture over there [in Sanford]," he continued.
 "They were not the same as Daytona Beach, because Dr. Mary McLeod Bethune changed the political culture of Daytona Beach with the way everybody worked together. ...
 She was like an American hero."

-Beyond the statue and the pregame video, the Tortugas continue to celebrate Robinson in myriad ways.
-In each of the last two seasons, the team has worn No. 9 uniforms on Jackie Robinson Day (April 15).
-This, a deviation from his far better-known No. 42, commemorates the number that Robinson most often wore when he was in Daytona.
+Beyond the statue and the pregame video, the Tortugas continue to celebrate Robinson in a myriad of ways.
+In each of the past two seasons, the team has worn No. 9 uniforms on Jackie Robinson Day (April 15).
+This, a deviation from his far better-known No. 42, commemorates the number Robinson most often wore when he was in Daytona.
 Additionally, there is a "museum" element to the team's ballpark experience.
 The outside concourse is filled with plaques and interactive displays related to Robinson's career, including a broad-jump sand pit that illustrates the extent to which he excelled at track and field.

 "Home plate is, if not in the exact spot, then very close to where it was when Jackie Robinson was playing here," said Schumann.
 "So when people are coming up to bat, it's like where he really was. ...
 We want people, when they come to this ballpark, we want them to get the idea of what it was like to see the history take place."